josstei/vim-easycomment/README.md

 # vim-easycomment

-A minimal, pure-Vimscript plugin to quickly (un)comment lines or blocks of code in Vim/Neovim, with automatic detection of the correct comment string for several filetypes.
+A minimal, pure-Vimscript plugin to quickly (un)comment lines or blocks of code in Vim/Neovim.

 ---